tundelakins/alx-system_engineering-devops/0x00-shell_basics/README.md

-This Script Displays the contents list of my current directory
+This Script changes directory to user' own directory